tallforasmurf/CoBro/README.md

 When the app starts up it performs File > Refresh All automatically.
 This and Refresh Selected operate the same:

-* The app goes through the (selected) items in the list one at a time from the top.
+* The app goes through the (selected) items in the list one at a time from the top and on each it:

-* For each it attempts to read the source of the one page at the associated URL.
+* Sets italic font on the name and attempts to read the source of the one page at the associated URL.

-* If this times out or yields another error, set error status (and strikethrough font)
+* If this times out or yields an error, set error status and strikethrough font

-* Compute the hash of the just-read page and compare to the stored hash.
+* Else compute the hash of the just-read page and compare to the stored hash.

 * If the hash is different, set new comic status and bold font.

+* Else set normal font (no new comic)

-* Either way save the text of the web page in memory.
+* Save the text of the web page in memory.

 Display Operation
 -----------------

-When the user clicks on a comic name, pass the text of the its page to the QWebView for rendering.
+When the user clicks on a comic name, pass the text of its page to the QWebView for rendering.
 (QWebView uses Webkit and is quite speedy.)
 This may take a moment if the page links numerous ads and images, but it will be quicker than the initial click on a browser bookmark.

-QWebview provides for disabling java and javascript and this will be done.
-So no scripting, which will speed display.
-If some ads don't run, tough cookies.
+QWebview will be configured to disable java and javascript, so no scripting, which will speed display.
+If some ads don't run as a result, that's too bad but no skin of my nose.

-After displaying a new comic, set the status of that comic to not-new.
+After displaying a new comic, set the status of that comic to not-new (and normal name font).

 Shutdown Operation
 ------------------